Interstate 70 in Maryland: Hagerstown to Mount Airy

 I-70 meets US 40 (National Pike) at a cloverleaf interchange as the two highways leave the suburban area surrounding Hagerstown.
 The Interstate curves to the southeast and has a diamond interchange with MD 66 (Mapleville Road) near Beaver Creek.
-I-70 crosses Beaver Creek and Black Rock Creek and gains an eastbound climbing lane as the highway ascends South Mountain and passes through Greenbrier State Park.
+I-70 crosses Beaver and Black Rock creeks and gains an eastbound climbing lane as the highway ascends South Mountain and passes through Greenbrier State Park.
 At the top of the mountain, the Interstate passes under US 40 and the Appalachian Trail and enters Frederick County.
 I-70 has a pair of rest areas on the east side of the mountain, one per direction.
 The westbound rest area is where the DC snipers, John Allen Muhammad and Lee Boyd Malvo, were apprehended by police in October 2002.

-I-70's eastbound climbing lane disappears and the Interstate has a westbound climbing lane from the top of the mountain southeast to a diamond interchange with MD 17 (Myersville Middletown Road) south of Myersville, where the freeway enters the Middletown Valley.
-Within the valley, the Interstate crosses Catoctin Creek and Little Catoctin Creek.
+I-70's eastbound climbing lane disappears and the Interstate has a westbound climbing lane from the top of the mountain southeast to a diamond interchange with MD 17 (Myersville Middletown Road) south of Myersville, where the freeway enters Middletown Valley.
+Within the valley, the Interstate crosses Catoctin and Little Catoctin creeks.
 I-70 gains an eastbound climbing lane as it climbs Braddock Mountain, on top of which the freeway passes under a concrete arch bridge carrying Ridge Road.
 Westbound I-70 has a climbing lane as the highway descends Braddock Mountain and has partial interchanges with US 40 (National Pike) and US 40 Alt.
 (Old National Pike).
 The first interchange is a pair of flyover ramps from eastbound I-70 to eastbound US 40 and from westbound US 40 to westbound I-70.
 The second interchange is a half diamond interchange with an exit ramp from westbound I-70 to US 40 Alt. and an entrance ramp to eastbound I-70.